-When it comes to any child's learning, parents/guardians should not just be passive bystanders.
-Most children require a nudge, a routine of engagement and consistency in order for them to start practicing and getting better at math.
+When it comes to any child’s learning, parents/guardians should not just be passive bystanders.
+Most children require a nudge, a routine of engagement and consistency in order for them to start practicing and improve math grade.

 1. Set up daily math homework hours.